zerosansan/ros-navigation-mobile-robot/README.md

 ## Acknowledgments

-* Thank you AI Lab for lending the Eddie robot platform and lab facilities.
+* Thank you [Robolab@UBD](https://ailab.space/) for lending the Eddie robot platform and lab facilities.